chintanparikh0/mac-address-formatter/README.md

 ```

 ## Usage
-1. Choose a tab:
+1. Select a tab from:
-   - MAC Formatter: Enter a MAC address and select a format
+   - MAC Formatter
-   - MAC Generator: Choose MAC type and number of addresses
+   - MAC Generator
-   - IP Lookup: Enter an IP address to get detailed information
+   - IP Lookup
+   - Network Tools
+2. Follow the on-screen instructions
-2. Click the respective action button
+3. Click the action buttons to generate or retrieve information

-3. View the results
+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+[Specify your license here]

+## Disclaimer
+This tool is for educational and network management purposes only.
+Always respect privacy and legal guidelines.